waynepallen/core/README.md

 # OpenCrowbar Documentation README

-_This is not the documentation you are looking for, it is a pointer to the real documentation_
+_This is not the documentation you are looking for_. it is a pointer to the real documentation in the /doc directory

 ## Looking for Crowbar Resources?